ibm-cloud-docs/databases-for-enterprisedb/connecting-external.md

 ![CLI Endpoints panel](images/cli-endpoints-pane.png){: caption="Figure 1.
 CLI Endpoints panel" caption-side="bottom"}

 ### CLI plug-in support for the self-signed certificate
-{: #cli-plugin-support-sslcert}
+{: #cli-plugin-support}

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the driver.

 ## Other Drivers
 {: #other-drivers}

-PostgreSQL has a vast array of language drivers that can also be used to connect to a {{site.data.keyword.databases-for-enterprisedb}} deployment.
+PostgreSQL has a vast array of language drivers that can also be used to connect to a {{site.data.keyword.databases-for-enterprisedb_full}} deployment.
 The table covers a few of the most common.

 Language|Driver|Examples
 ----------|----------|-----------